rigofunc/NPOI.Extension/README.md

 # Get Started

-The following demo codes come from [sample](samples/NPOI.Extension.Example)
+The following demo codes come from [sample](samples), download and run it for more information.

 ## Using Package Manager Console to install NPOI.Extension